An Interactive Comic by Jason Shiga

 Meanwhile began as a series of seven increasingly complex flowcharts.
 Once the outline of the story was structured, a computer algorithm determined the most efficient way to transfer it to book form, using a system of tabs to interlink the panels and pages.
 The problem proved to be NP-complete; it was finally cracked in spring of 2000, with the aid of a V-opt heuristic algorithm which ran for twelve hours on an SGI machine.

 The first page-and-tab edition of Meanwhile was (self-) published by Jason Shiga in 2001, as a hand-cut black-and-white booklet.
 In 2010, it was re-released by Amulet Books in a handsome full-color hardback edition.
+Now the 10th anniversary edition is available.

 Andrew Plotkin encountered Meanwhile in 2010, and was immediately entranced by the idea of creating a fully interactive game version.
 He approached Jason with a prototype in February of 2011.
 Jason responded with a five-foot-square story map of Meanwhile that he had sketched out in 2004.
 The rest remains to be history.